 Beyond the basic benefits already listed, My Fitness Pal has a lot of great features:

 - Community with active message boards

 They really do have a lot of neat stuff built into their platform and they are constantly adding new features based on what users need.
 It’s a bit surprising it’s still free with all the awesome features they include but it appears to be supported by the advertising on the site.

 I don’t have any problems with this calorie counting service actually.

 It’s the first calorie counting service I’ve used that doesn’t bother me.
 Every other service from Daily Burn to SparkPeople bugged me for one reason or another.
 I’ve been using MFP for a while and I still enjoy it!
 The only thing that even slightly bothers me is the “News Feed” which basically just tells me whether other people have been updating or not.
 I could do without that but it’s not a problem as I just look past it since I don’t really care much about a stream of information about what other people are doing.

 One thing I don’t do is ever complete my entry for the day (click the green button).
 For some reason once I am at the end of my day I just leave it.
 So I used MFP as a counter just for myself for the day and don’t utilize some of the other features like that one or the fitness tracking.
 Those all look nice but I just don’t personally have a use for them.

-If you can’t tell, I highly recommend My Fitness Pal.
-It’s great for calorie counting and if you want the added features and community too.
-Check it out!
+If you can’t tell from this review, I highly recommend using My Fitness Pal.
+It’s great for calorie counting and even better if you want the added features and community too.
+If you’ve been looking for a calorie counting tool to aid in your weight loss then check My Fitness Pal out!